 If you plan to carry fragile equipment, a Watershed Colorado Liner can be purchased separately.
 This nylon, foam, and fleece insert fits snugly inside the Duffel and provides added protection for your gear.

-This model took home yet another top score in this metric.
-The polyurethane-coated nylon, thick single ply webbing, and hefty plastic D-Rings are a well-built combination that results in a rugged dry bag well suited for even the most formidable adventures.
-Throughout all of our testing, this model never showed the slightest sign of wear and sustained no scratches let alone tears.
+This model takes home yet another top score in this metric.
+The polyurethane-coated nylon, thick single-ply webbing, and hefty plastic D-Rings are a well-built combination that results in a rugged dry bag well suited for even the most formidable adventures.
+Throughout all of our testing, this model never showed the slightest sign of wear and sustained no scratches, let alone tears.

 Watershed makes five other models with almost identical construction to the Colorado Duffel but in various sizes ranging from 19.5 liters to 111 liters.
 Whether you are tight on space or need to forgo packing light, you can find the perfect size to fit your needs.

-This model is one of the most expensive bags we tested clocking in at $185.00, but, for the seasoned water-person, it's worth the investment.
+This model is one of the more expensive bags we tested, but for the seasoned water-person, it's worth the investment.
 Its exceptional durability promises to keep your gear dry for many adventures to come and its outstanding waterproofness protects your most valuable electronics from even the smallest droplets of water.

 The Colorado Watershed Duffel is the avid water person's bag of choice.
 Convenience, comfort, versatility, and durability rarely come in such a neat little package.
 This product not only boasts all of these qualities but also delivers on its promise to provide an impenetrable barrier whether you need to keep water in or out.